ddev/ddev-contrib/custom-commands/stop-other/README.md

 Now you can run `ddev stop-other` to stop all running projects except the one you are calling the command from.

+This requires that the `jq` command be installed. `brew install jq` or see https://stedolan.github.io/jq/download/

 **Original idea by sceo (on Discord) and code by [@rfay](https://github.com/rfay)**